deancarrollsky/code-test-instructions/README.md

 - In the interest of keeping time usage reasonable not all tests that would be done for production have been done but i've covered a fairly comprehensive spike across the types of testing
 - Some of the modules have hard coded hosts/ports which in practice would need to be sourced from config
+- Would have added healthchecks, prometheus endpoint/metrics in general and openapi + swagger ui, config endpoint with obfuscated secrets